MaxStrange/Artie/docs/architecture/security.md

 This is where we take our stand, so to speak.
 Specifically:

 * We do not trust the Wifi network we are on.
-* We *do* trust all pods in the Kubernetes cluster (using a Network Policy).
+* We *do* trust all pods in the Kubernetes cluster.
-    * As such, inter-pod communication is allowed by means of a whitelist.
+    * As such, all inter-pod communication inside the cluster is allowed.
       Only very specific pods are allowed to accept connections from outside the Kubernetes cluster, and to do so, we require some form of authentication.
     * All traffic *inside* the Kubernetes cluster is encrypted, to prevent